 The bank has a predetermined amount that they will bid to.
 This is called the "upset price".
 Only the bank, on day of sale, knows what this amount will be.
 It may be more or less than the judgment amount.

-If you are the successful bidder, 10% of the judgment is due at time of sale (cash or certified funds only).
+If you are the successful bidder, at least 10% of the winning bid is due at time of sale (cash or certified funds only).
 The balance (of your bid) is due within 10 calendar days.
 If the balance is not paid within those 10 days, you lose your down payment.
 The deed will be recorded in 60 days.

 **Certified checks should be made payable to yourself.
 If you are the successful bidder, you will be asked to sign your check over to Eric J. Weaknecht, Sheriff.**